Rāgarāja: Depiction

 He is portrayed as a red-skinned man with a fearsome appearance, a vertical third eye and flaming wild hair that represents rage, lust and passion.
 Rāgarāja was also popular among Chinese tradesmen who worked in the fabric-dying craft, typically accomplished with sorghum.
 He is petitioned by devotees for a peaceful home and fortune in business.
 There is usually a lion's head on top of his head in his hair, representing the mouth into which thoughts and wishes may be fed.
 Some of these are the wishes of local devotees who make formal requests for success in marriage and sexual relations.
-According to the "Pavilion of Vajra Peak and all its Yogas and Yogins Sutra" with the abbreviated name of the "Yogins Sutra" (likely an apocryphal work attributed to the great Buddhist patriarch Vajrabodhi) Rāgarāja represents the state at which harnessed sexual excitement or agitation—which are otherwise decried as defilements—are seen as equal to enlightenment "bonno soku bodai," and passionate love can become compassion for all living things.
+According to the Pavilion of Vajra Peak and all its Yogas and Yogins Sutra, or Yogins Sutra (attributed, likely apocryphally, to the great Buddhist patriarch Vajrabodhi), Rāgarāja represents the state at which harnessed sexual excitement or agitation—which are otherwise decried as defilements—are seen as equal to enlightenment, and passionate love can become compassion for all living things.

-Rāgarāja is similar to the red form of Tara, called Kurukulla, in Tibetan Buddhism.
+Rāgarāja is similar to the red form of Tara, called Kurukullā, in Tibetan Buddhism.
 Appropriately, Rāgarāja's mantras are pronounced in either Chinese or Japanese transliterations of Sanskrit; the cadences depending upon the respective region where his devotees reside and practice, and whether in the Shingon or Tendai schools.
 His seed vowel, as written in bonji, is pronounced "HUM," usually with a forceful emphasis coming from the use of lower belly muscles.
 This is part of the syncretic practice of mixing Tantra and Buddhism as was popular during the Heian period courts and amongst the lower classes of both China and Japan.
 His popularity in Japan reached an apogee when a Shingon priest used magical chants and rituals to call up the Kamikaze that protected the Japanese from sea-born invaders.

+Patronage of homosexuality in Japan

+At various periods throughout Japanese history, Rāgarāja was invoked as a patron and symbol of homoerotic male desire.
+While it is ahistorical to ascribe a "gay" self-identification to historical figures, clear examples of Rāgarāja's patronage of men having intimate sexual relations with other men appear in the historical record.
+Male kabuki actors placed love letters to the men they desired on the wall of Rāgarāja's temple at Naniwa in hopes of attaining success in love.
+In a story from the Ashikaga era, a man praises his male lover by comparing him to Rāgarāja.
+Rāgarāja's dharani was also included in the preparatory prayers performed by the young male consorts of Japanese Buddhist monks in some kanjo rituals.